reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ## The Anatomy of CompileFunction()
 Obviously, the magic happens in `CompileFunction()`, which converts each function into several `FBlueprintCompiledStatement`.
 In the next batch (After all functions has been compiled) a BPVM Backend converts them to bytecode in another batch.

-In a big picture, the `CompileFunction()` function is responsible for generating statements for each node in the linear execution order, then pull out pure chains and inline their generated code into the nodes that need it.
-Finally, it propagates thread-safe flags in the first pass, and also gets called from `SetCalculatedMetaDataAndFlags` in the second pass to catch skeleton class generation.
+In a big picture, the `CompileFunction()` is responsible for generating statements for each node in the linear execution order, then pull out pure chains and inline their generated code into the nodes that need it.
+Finally, it propagates thread-safe flags.

 ```cpp
 void FKismetCompilerContext::CompileFunction(FKismetFunctionContext& Context)